BeRo1985/pasvulkan/docs/vectorpath.md

 }
 ```

-with a quad covering the transparent shape's bounding box (not the entire viewport), reading the coverage buffer and compositing the color based on coverage.
+with a quad covering the transparent shape's bounding box (not the entire viewport!), reading the coverage buffer and compositing the color based on coverage. **Note:** No per-pixel clearing is performed—the coverage buffer retains previous shape data until stamp exhaustion forces a full clear.

 **Algorithm Repeatability and Stamp Management:**

-- **Shape Stamping:** Each transparent shape group receives a unique 24-bit stamp ID, enabling correct order-independent rendering of overlapping transparent shapes
+- **Shape Stamping:** Each transparent shape group receives a unique 24-bit stamp ID, enabling correct order-independent rendering of overlapping transparent shapes, group order still defines compositing order
 - **Three-Pass Cycle:** The algorithm repeats (Mask → Barrier → Cover) for each shape group with incrementing stamp IDs until the 24-bit stamp space (16,777,216 unique IDs) is exhausted, at which point the coverage buffer is cleared and stamps wrap back to zero
 - **Deferred Buffer Clearing:** Coverage buffer is not cleared between shape groups to maximize performance; clearing only occurs on stamp exhaustion
 - **Renderpass Restart Requirement:** Due to Vulkan renderpass barrier limitations, each Mask → Barrier → Cover cycle requires a renderpass restart, which is architecturally necessary but impacts performance on TBDR mobile GPUs